Cosys-Lab/Cosys-AirSim/docs/sensors.md

-# Sensors in AirSim
+# Sensors in Cosys-AirSim

-AirSim currently supports the following sensors.
+Cosys-AirSim currently supports the following sensors.
 Each sensor is associated with a integer enum specifying its sensor type.

 * Camera